Tangible steps for transitioning to a solarpunk civilisation.

 Here’s a list of different types of layered cover to grow plants in cold temperatures.
 Stacking more layers will allow you to grow/store (depending on latitude) cold hardy plants down to any temperature:

-Most designs orients the greenhouse east-west and heavily insulates the side closest to a pole of the Earth (for northern hemisphere, north).
+Most designs orients the greenhouse east-west and heavily insulates the side closest to a pole of the Earth (for the northern hemisphere, north).

 The geodesic dome greenhouse is an exception.
 It compensates by being the most aesthetically pleasing and structurally durable.
 The dome shape encloses the most space with the least material and is the most wind-resistant.
 The odd shape also lets it fit where elongated boxes will not.